 top of page

-Quit your bitching; Complaining makes you dumber.
+Quit your bitching; Complaining makes you dumb.

-Have you ever noticed how two people can experience the exact same thing and respond completely different.
+Have you ever noticed how two people can experience the exact same thing and respond completely different?
 Think about being introduced to a new initiative at work.
 One person complains about how hard it will be while another person considers it an opportunity to learn how to do something better.

 We all know that person who is just never happy about anything.
 Sure, we all complain, but you might be surprised at just how much.
 Research shows that most people complain once a minute during casual conversation and around 20 times throughout the day.